Alejandro-Fuste/fitness-tracker/README.md

 ## Description

 This is a fitness tracker application that uses a Mongo database, Mongoose schema(s), and handles routes with Express.
 Also, this application is deployed with Heroku.
 This application allows a user to create a new workout or continue with their last workout.
 The user can also add exercises and view their stats from the workout.
+You can see the deployed site by [clicking on this link!](https://zep-fitnesstracker.herokuapp.com/).

 ## User Story